sbt/sbt-native-packager/_sources/introduction.txt

 Native packager is based on a few simple concepts.
 If you understand these, you will be able to customize your build, create own packaging formats and deploy more effectively.

-The first concept is the separation of concners in two plugin kinds.
+The first concept is the separation of concerns in two plugin kinds.

 - :ref:`format plugins <packaging-formats>` define **how** a package is created
 - :ref:`archetype plugins <archetypes>` define **what** a package should contain